forderud/ComSamples/README.md

     * Either run `MyExeServerCs.exe /unregserver` with admin privileges,
     * Or run `MyExeServerCpp.exe /unregserver`  with admin privileges,
     * Or run `UNREGISTER.bat` with admin privileges.
+    * Or run `regsvr32.exe /u MyDlleServerCpp.dll`  with admin privileges.

 Server registration is primarily needed for on-demand loaded COM servers.
 It can be scaled down to just TypeLib registration if instead running the server in a background service that is started in advance.